creyke/Cosmic/README.md

 cosmic delete "SELECT * FROM c"
 ```

-You can pipe data out to a file...
+You can pipe data out to a file:
 ```
 cosmic query "SELECT * FROM c" > data.json
 ```

-...and then upsert data back in...
+...and then upsert data back in:
 ```
 cosmic upsert data.json
 ```

-...or  upsert a document directly...
+...or  upsert a document directly:
 ```
 cosmic upsert "{'id':'foo'}"
 ```